← Back to Portfolio

 Headline finding: Mental health and substance use disorders impose a $107.3 billion annual economic burden on the U.S.

-Breakdown: $59.5B in health care costs + $47.7B in productivity losses from premature mortality.
+Breakdown: $59.5B in health care costs + $47.7B in productivity losses (absenteeism, unemployment, and foregone tax revenue).

 If the embedded PDF doesn’t display on your device, use the buttons above to open or download it.